 Inventory, lb : 0

-Colinky squash is available in the late spring and throughout the summer in Japan.
+Colinky squash is available in the late spring through summer.

-Colinky squash was developed in Japan in 2001 by the Sakata Seed Company, a well-known breeder and developer, and was created for its tender flesh and use in raw applications.
-In 2002, it was introduced to the Japanese market in the Yamagata prefecture, in northern Japan.
-Today, Colinky squash is only grown in Japan and is available at local markets.
+Colinky squash was developed in Japan in 2001 by the Sakata Seed Company, a well-known breeder and developer.
+The variety was created from a cross between Uchiki Red Chestnut, a Japanese squash, and B625, an Australian variety, and was selected as a modern squash cultivar, valued for its tender, edible flesh and skin, bright coloring, and succulent texture.
+In 2002, Colinky squash was registered by Yamagata Cell Top and Sakata Seed Company and was introduced to Japanese consumer markets in the Yamagata prefecture in northern Japan.
+Today Colinky squash is mainly found in Japan and is grown in the Iwate, Yamagata, and Hiroshima Prefectures.